Quantum enhanced real-time sensing of protein-gold adsorption kinetics: Experimental set up

-The sensor is installed on a rotation stage such that the reflectivity can be measured at different incident angles.
-As shown in the lower half of Fig\ref{fig:exp setup}a, the probe beam passes through a half wave plate and the PBS so that only the p-polarized light is incident on to the sensor.
+As shown in the lower half of Fig.~\ref{fig:exp setup}(a), the probe beam passes through a half wave plate and the Polarizing Beam Splitter (PBS) so that only the p-polarized light is incident on the sensor.
 We place an Acousto-Optic Modulator (AOM) in the probe path, which modulates the intensity to fluctuate at the frequency of 2MHz.
-This serves as the signal for the experiment.
-This is an important step to be able to read the signal as well as the noise on the same plot after data processing as explained in the next section.
+This is an important step to be able to obtain the signal as well as the noise on the same plot after data processing as explained in the detection and data processing section.

+Next, the probe beam reaches the sensor used to study the BSA protein adsorption on gold film.
+The sensor is assembled using commercially available SPR chip along with the on-campus facilities as explained in appendix C. The flow cell cavity as shown in Fig.~\ref{fig:exp setup}(c) is filled up with the required sample using the tubes connected via a peristaltic pump.
+In this paper, we use $10\%$ BSA solution which was prepared by dissolving 1gm Bovine Serum Albumin (BSA) Lyophilized powder into 10 ml of deionized water.
+We wait for approximately one hour to ensure complete dissolution and uniformity of the solution before injecting the fluid into the flow cell.
+The sensor assembly is then installed on a rotation stage such that the reflectivity can be measured at different incident angles.
+All the angles are measured using the incident angle of $\theta = 45 \degree$ as the reference angle which is experimentally fixed using two irises.

 The conjugate beam which is used as a reference, passes through the half-wave plate and the PBS to match the absorption in the probe path.
 Both the beams are focused on two separate PDA10A2 fixed gain Si detectors from Thorlabs.